Classroom Organization That Builds Community (Not Just a Pretty Room)

 These are non-negotiable.

-If students use something daily, they should be able to access it without asking.
+If students use something daily, they should access it without asking.

-Students put one in and take one out.
-That’s it.
+Students put one in.
+Take one out.
+Done.

 Think:

-If students don’t know where their things live, you become the system.
+If students don’t know where things live — you become the system.

 This is where student voice begins: